Flying ace: World War I aerial victory accuracy

+World War II aerial victory accuracy

 In World War II overclaims were a common problem.
-Nearly 50% of RAF victories in the Battle of Britain, for instance, do not tally statistically with recorded German losses—but some at least of this apparent over-claiming can be tallied with known wrecks, and aircrew known to have been in British PoW camps.
-An overclaim of about 2-3 was common on all sides, and Soviet overclaims were sometimes higher.
+Nearly 50% of Royal Air Force (RAF) victories in the Battle of Britain, for instance, do not tally statistically with recorded German losses; but at least some of this apparent over-claiming can be tallied with known wrecks, and German aircrew known to have been in British PoW camps.
+An overclaim ratio of about 2-3 was common on all sides, and Soviet overclaims were sometimes higher.
 The claims of the Luftwaffe pilots are considered as mostly reasonable and more accurate than those according to the British and American system.

 To quote an extreme example, in the Korean War, both the U.S. and Communist air arms claimed a 10-to-1 victory/loss ratio.

 Non-pilot aces

 While aces are generally thought of exclusively as fighter pilots, some have accorded this status to gunners on bombers or reconnaissance aircraft, observers in two-seater fighters such as the early Bristol F.2b, and navigators/weapons officers in jet aircraft such as the McDonnell Douglas F-4 Phantom II.
 Because pilots often teamed with different air crew members, an observer or gunner might be an ace while his pilot is not, or vice versa.
 Observer aces constitute a sizable minority in many lists.

 In World War I, the observer Gottfried Ehmann of the German Luftstreitkräfte was credited with 12 kills, for which he was awarded the Golden Military Merit Cross.
 In the Royal Flying Corps the observer Charles George Gass tallied 39 victories, of which 5 were actually confirmed.
 The spread was caused by the lavish British system of aerial victory confirmation.

 In World War II, United States Army Air Forces S/Sgt.
 Michael Arooth, a Boeing B-17 Flying Fortress tail gunner serving in the 379th Bombardment Group, was credited with 19 kills and the Consolidated B-24 Liberator gunner Arthur J. Benko (374th Bombardment Squadron) with 16 kills.
 The Royal Air Force's leading bomber gunner, Wallace McIntosh, was credited with eight kills while serving as a rear turret gunner on Avro Lancasters, including three on one mission.
 Flight Sergeant F. J. Barker contributed to 12 victories while flying as a gunner in a Boulton Paul Defiant turret-equipped fighter piloted by Flight Sergeant E. R. Thorne.
 On the German side, Erwin Hentschel, the Junkers Ju 87 rear gunner of Luftwaffe pilot and anti-tank ace Hans-Ulrich Rudel, had 7 confirmed kills.
 The crew of the bomber pilot Otto Köhnke from Kampfgeschwader 3 is credited with the destruction of 11 enemy fighters (6 French, 1 British, 4 Soviet).

 With the advent of more advanced technology, a third category of ace appeared.
 Charles B. DeBellevue became not only the first U.S. Air Force weapon systems officer (WSO) to become an ace but also the top American ace of the Vietnam War, with six victories.
 Close behind with five were fellow WSO Jeffrey Feinstein and Radar Intercept Officer William P. Driscoll.